Total 17-week course with:

 - 3 Days/Week: Self-directed study

-3-week work placement (minimum of 120 hours of Work Placement in a Residential Age Care Facility).
+3-week work placement (minimum of 120 hours of work placement in a disability community care setting).

 - Theory Assessment

 - Be at least 16 years of age, while there are no age requirements for this qualification, ATEC would like to advise that some industry partners may have a set entry aged limit for placement.